Projects

 Through this approach, the parties want to contribute to:

-• The registration of employees is a necessary first step to clarify who actually works in which quarry.
+- Formalising labour in sandstone quarries.
+Registering employees as a necessary first step to clarify who actually works in which quarry.
 With a formal employment contract, quarry workers can claim their rights.

-• Reduce child labour and forced labour in quarries and in the production of sandstone cobblestones
+- Reducing child labour and forced labour in quarries and in the production of sandstone cobblestones.

 Participating companies: